-Market lambs can be brought in on Saturday or Sunday and must be clean and dry for weigh-in.
-A specific time frame will be set up for Saturday drop offs.
+Market lambs can be brought in on Saturday or Sunday and must be sheared, clean and dry for weigh-in.
+Blankets need to be removed for unloading and weigh-in.
 All breeds will compete.
 They may be grade, purebred or crossbred.
 All exhibitors are eligible to show 4 lambs if they have participated in the project for at least 1 year.
 All other exhibitors may show 2 lambs.
 Unethical treatment of lambs will result in dismissal from the Kalamazoo County Fairgrounds.
 Animals weighing less than 80# or not considered finished and will be placed in a "C" grouping and are not eligible to sell in the Livestock Sale.
 Sale weight will be established on Sunday.
 All animals will be released Sunday after fair.